Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 6 November 2024 01.31.57 UTC
+- WIB: Rabu, 6 November 2024 02.18.18 UTC
-- WITA: Rabu, 6 November 2024 02.31.57 UTC
+- WITA: Rabu, 6 November 2024 03.18.18 UTC
-- WIT: Rabu, 6 November 2024 03.31.57 UTC
+- WIT: Rabu, 6 November 2024 04.18.18 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: friendship
+Kategori: inspirational